 Director Fees, including Equity-Based Compensation.
 Prior to July 2017, we paid director fees in the form of cash and stock compensation to Mr. Graham, who provided services to us pursuant to our ISA with Contran and who also served on our board of directors.
 Mr. Bowers did not receive these fees because we did not pay these fees to directors who are also employed by us.
 Other than these director fees, we did not pay any compensation directly to such named executive officers.
 Effective July 2017, our executive officers, including our named executive officers, are no longer eligible to receive cash compensation for their service on our board of directors.
-Beginning in 2018, our executive officers, including our named executive officers, are no longer eligible to receive cash.
+Beginning in 2018, our executive officers, including our named executive officers, are no longer eligible to receive equity-based compensation for their services on our board of directors.
+See the Director Compensation section of this proxy statement.